bombs-kim/pythonp/README.md

 ## Features
-* The last expression is automatically printed with `p` function if your code dind't write anything to `sys.stdout`.
-If you don't want this feature you can put `;pass` in the end.
+* The last expression is automatically printed with `p` function if your code dind't write anything to `sys.stdout` and the last expression does not evalute to `None`.
+If you don't want this feature you can put something like `;pass` or `;None` in the end of your code.

 * If `-e` option is given, your code can work on each line `l`, not the entire lines `lines` or `_lines`.
 The names `lines` and `_lines`